Felteng/f1-town-square/README.md

 ### Local Deployment
 - Deploying locally is quick and easy as the packages will run and function without any additional effort.

-    1. Assuming a django project present; Open a terminal in the workspace.
+    1. Assuming a Django project present; Open a terminal in the workspace.

     2. To start the local server for development enter the following in the terminal:

         - python3 manage.py runserver

-    3. Now the site can be opened through the pop up that appears in the bottom right hand corner.
+    3. Now the site can be opened through the pop up that appears in the bottom right-hand corner.

 ### Live Deployment
-Prerequisites
+#### Prerequisites
 Ensure you have the following installed:
 - Install Daphne (server used to run Django on Heroku with ASGI capabilities):  ```pip install daphne```